mrdandelion6/mrdandelion6/README.md

-thanks for stopping by. i'm faisal, president of the physics club at uoft. 🥼
+thanks for stopping by. i'm faisal.

 \> triple major in cs, physics, and math